 6. Multiple Allowable Devices and Supported Operating Systems

 With one paid account you can often protect up to 5 devices.
 This can include mobile devices if the provider of your choice offers an app for Android and iPhone.
 Also make sure your prospective provider offers software for the operating system (OS) that applies to you; e.g. Windows, OS X , iOS or Linux.

 A free trial may be just what you need.
 Some providers offer trials for several hours (?) or several days.
 This is your chance to drive it around the block and kick the tires.
 Providers limit free trials in their capacity, offering less networks or caps on the amount of data transmitted.
 Nevertheless, a trial is a great way to get to know a provider and some of the resources they offer.
-Combine this with our special TorGuard promo code “Drifters” for a great deal.
+Use the free trial, then use our special TorGuard discount.
+Just enter “Drifters” for a great deal.

 Having a VPN while traveling or even at home just makes sense.
 They are very affordable and effective, providing benefits in areas we tend to overlook as we happily browse and shop.
 Most of all, safeguarding password-protected services and account numbers in an increasingly open cyber landscape has never been easier or more relevant.
 Interested?
-Don’t forget our special TorGuard promo code “Drifters” when you order.
+Grab your 50% off lifetime discount; use our TorGuard promo with the code “Drifters” when you order.

 We have been using a VPN as we travel and conduct business online since 2017.
 Without a VPN we would certainly never enter a password over a public Wi-Fi network.
 Finally, I encourage you to learn more about the right VPN provider for you and take full advantage of the wonderful services they provide.